Online Master of Accounting Programs

 - Actuaries: This career is heavily based on calculating the probability and economic effect of future events.
 Many actuaries work for insurance companies to calculate the risk of insuring people, houses, cars, possessions and even lives.
 Actuaries need strong math skills, especially the ability to use spreadsheets and do probability analyses.
 Actuarial licensure is different from that of public accountants, but a degree in accountancy can lead to a career as an actuary with additional training.
 Because of the difficult and technical nature of actuarial work it may take up to eight years of training to be a full actuary, but the pay is commensurate with the amount of required training.
 Accountants interested in actuarial work should focus heavily on the math side of the curriculum.

-Accounting Careers and Their Median Incomes
+Accounting Careers and Earning Potential

 A Master of Accounting degree is a solid choice for people with interest in mathematics and quantitative research as well as business, entrepreneurship, and the financial sector.
 With such a broad range of businesses existing, and new industries evolving rapidly, it won’t be hard to apply your accounting knowledge to problems you are passionate about.